 We welcome a wide diversity of visitors and students throughout the year, and the gardens aim to meet the needs of all who visit.
 Our outdoor spaces are often used creatively by visiting groups for a range of activities from the arts to an alternative meeting space.

 Gardening for the environment and for education

-The main aim and approach to our gardening is to give a little bit back to the environment by creating a haven for the abundant wildlife in the surrounding Kent countryside.
-Designed throughout to emphasize our relationship with nature, some garden areas offer secluded quiet, restful spaces, whilst others offer open areas for hands-on learning.
+The main aim of our gardening is to give a little bit back to the environment by creating a haven for the abundant wildlife in the surrounding Kent countryside.
+Designed throughout to emphasise our relationship with nature, some garden areas offer secluded quiet, restful spaces, whilst others offer open areas for hands-on learning.

-All the gardens are managed by a small, dedicated, team of staff and volunteers.
-If you're interested in getting involved, please get in touch with our gardener Colm Warner, ColmW@boreplace.org
+All the gardens are managed by a small, dedicated team of staff and volunteers.
+If you're interested in getting involved, please get in touch firstname.lastname@example.org

 (Credit: BBC / Clore Leadership Programme)